China Eastern Airlines Flight 5735

-China Eastern Airlines Flight 5735 (MU5735) was a domestic passenger flight from Kunming Changshui International Airport to its planned destination, Guangzhou Baiyun International Airport in China.
-At 14:23 China Standard Time (06:23 UTC) on 21 March 2022, the Boeing 737-89P aircraft descended steeply mid-flight and struck the ground at high speed in Teng County, Wuzhou, Guangxi, killing all 132 passengers and crew on board.
-It is the third deadliest aviation accident in China, (Note: After China Southern Airlines Flight 3943 in 1992 and China Northwest Airlines Flight 2303 in 1994.) the deadliest in the history of China Eastern Airlines, and the deadliest plane crash in 2022.
+China Eastern Airlines Flight 5735 (MU5735) was a domestic passenger flight from Kunming Changshui International Airport to Guangzhou Baiyun International Airport in China.
+At 14:23 China Standard Time (06:23 UTC) on 21 March 2022, the Boeing 737-800 aircraft descended steeply mid-flight and struck the ground at high speed in Teng County, Wuzhou, Guangxi, killing all 132 passengers and crew on board.
+It was the third-deadliest aviation accident in China, (Note: After China Southern Airlines Flight 3943 in 1992 and China Northwest Airlines Flight 2303 in 1994.) the deadliest involving China Eastern Airlines, and the deadliest aviation accident of 2022.
 The Civil Aviation Administration of China (CAAC) is responsible for the investigation.

-In an April 2022 statement, the CAAC dismissed speculation about the cause of the crash, which has included reports in American news media that the aircraft may have been deliberately crashed, as misleading and as complicating the investigation.

-On 20 March 2024, CAAC said no faults or abnormalities were found in the aircraft's systems, structures or engines.
+As of 2026, the CAAC has not released a final accident report and has not published annual updates into the investigation since 2024, which are required under the Convention on International Civil Aviation and the agency's own regulations.
+The CAAC has stated that no faults or abnormalities were found in the aircraft's systems, structures, or engines.

-On 19 May 2025, in response to an open government information request, the CAAC said that it decided not to release an annual interim investigation report to the public because releasing the report might "endanger national security and societal stability".
+In May 2026, the National Transportation Safety Board (NTSB) of the United States released flight data recorder (FDR) information in response to a FOIA request from a Chinese citizen.
+The data showed that the fuel control switches for both engines were moved to the cutoff position, resulting in both engines shutting down.
+Seconds later, one of the control sticks in the cockpit was pushed down.
+While the sequence of events is more consistent with the aircraft being deliberately crashed, the document is not a final accident report.

 Background

 Aircraft

-The aircraft involved was a Boeing 737-89P (Note: The aircraft's base model is the Boeing 737–800.
-"9P" is the Boeing customer code for China Eastern, used to identify detailed variations or options requested by particular customers.)
+The aircraft involved was a Boeing 737-89P (Note: The 8 in the suffix denotes that it was a -800 series variant of the 737; 9P is the Boeing customer code for China Eastern Airlines.)
 (737NG or 737 Next Generation) registered as B-1791 with serial number 41474.
-It was powered by two CFM International CFM56-7B26E turbofan engines.
+It was powered by two CFM56-7B26E turbofan engines built by CFM International.
 It first flew on 5 June 2015 and was delivered new to China Eastern Yunnan Airlines (subsidiary of China Eastern Airlines) on 25 June 2015.

 The 737-800 has a solid safety record, with 11 previous fatal accidents (the first in September 2006) out of more than 7,000 planes delivered since 1997.

 Passengers and crew

 The Civil Aviation Administration of China (CAAC) and the airline reported 123 passengers and 9 crew members to be on the flight, for a total of 132 people.
 All were Chinese.
-The occupants involved 74 families across 17 provinces of China.
+The occupants included members of 74 families from 17 provinces of China.

 The flight crew consisted of three pilots, five flight attendants and an in-flight security guard.
 The pilots were: